News, views and snippets from the dynamic world of health care.

 Revalidation is not expected to roll-out until late 2012.
 In the meantime, doctors should ensure that they:

 For more information about what doctors should be doing now to prepare for revalidation down the leaflet ‘Ready for revalidation: one year to go’ (published December 2011).
 IHAS has produced, in conjunction with the BMA a Whole Practice Appraisal document.
-This document tabulates the information required for you to be appraised.
+Contact

 Independent Sector Employer - GMC & IHAS Publication - Revalidation: The Way Ahead.
 A Guide for Independent Sector Leaders in England.
 This important publication is a guide to help leaders of an independent sector organisation to understand the background to medical revalidation and the steps needed to be ready by late 2012.
 Read the report.

 Practising Privileges – IHAS guidance for developing a policy.
 This document has been reviewed to bring it up to date with legislative changes and developments that impact on the guidance.
-Following the responses to the updates the new document is being finalised.
+The document should be available in April 2012.

 The major independent sector Employers have set up a Network entitled ISROC, chaired by Dr Sheila Peskett, Medical Director Ramsay Health Care.
 The aim of this group is to provide professional peer support for Responsible Officers who relate to the RO of NHS London

 The Skills for Health website site provides access to a wide range of solutions and tools to support skills development within the UK health sector: http://www.skillsforhealth.org.uk/